bodzilla/MarvelApi/README.md

 ## Building and configuration
 Now that you have all the access points in place, you can now build the application and configure it:
 1) In Visual Studio, navigate to `MarvelApi` and load `MarvelApi.sln`.
 2) Right click on the solution and build the solution in `Release` mode.
+(Note: If the build fails, try again after a few seconds as it may take a little while to download all the relevant packages).
 3) You can now close down Visual Studio.
 4) In a shell console, navigate to `MarvelApi\MarvelApi\bin\Release`.
 5) Open the configuration file `MarvelApi.exe.config`
 6) For the `Security` configurations - fill these in appropriately.
-7) Optionally, you can modify the `Web/API` confugrations.
+7) Optionally, you can modify the `Web/API` configurations.

 ## Running the application
 Finally, you can run the application via a shell console.
 To run, simply run the program `.\MonzoApi.exe` followed by any of the below arguments in lower case: